 Despite having the best intentions of driving innovation, many business still fall back on tradition, with the outmoded annual review being a prime example.

-There is, of course, merit in looking at year-on-year measurements.
+There is merit in looking at year-on-year measurements.
 Harder financial metrics such as bottom line performance are best observed in consistent and foreseeable environments, and therefore lend themselves to annual – or perhaps quarterly – reviews.

 However the problem is people are not numbers and this approach leads to a very scant, unreliable snapshot of your workforce.

 What do you remember of last year?
 Your holidays, sure.
 And perhaps a few standout weekends.
-Oh and definitely that awful stomach bug.
 However anything more granular than this and the details become a little hazy.

 The fact of the matter is our memories do not serve us well when it comes to the everyday.
 If you’re struggling to remember what you did on your birthday, how on earth are you supposed to remember that Wednesday when your manager dumped a tornado of work on your desk?